rx9933/ISSTracker/README.md

 curl localhost:5000/epochs/<epoch>/location
 ```
 As above in 5. and 6., replace "epoch" with desired time stamp (follow format in 3.).
 If the message "No data found at particular epoch.
 Cannot calculate instantaneous speed." appears, the limitations as described in 3. are likely the cause of the issue.
+Note: geolocation represents the city above which the ISS is traveling.
+When the ISS is not above land (above an ocean), the program will return "geolocation/city: None".

 8. To return the instantaneous speed, latitude, longitude, altitude, and geoposition for the Epoch that is nearest to the current UTC time:
 ```bash
 curl localhost:5000/now
 ```
+As above in 7., if the ISS is currently above an ocean, the geolocation/city will be returned as None.

 ### Unit Testing